C3B2W23/TactilityApps/Apps/Meshola/README.md

-# Meshola
+# Meshola Messenger

 **Multi-protocol mesh messaging for Tactility OS**

-Meshola is a protocol-agnostic mesh networking client for the LilyGo T-Deck running Tactility.
+Meshola Messenger is a protocol-agnostic mesh networking client for the LilyGo T-Deck running Tactility.
 It supports multiple mesh protocols including MeshCore, with a clean abstraction layer allowing easy addition of new protocols.

 ## Features